The Christmas festival has arrived!

 UPS, United Parcel Service is an American multinational package delivery and supply chain management company.
 This brand is delivering packages worldwide for a long time.

 In this campaign, the customers needed to post their holiday wish on social media with #Wishesdelivered, and UPS took the responsibility to fulfill them.
 Many nonprofit organizations and NGOs also tried their best to contribute to the campaign.
-Apart from it, special wishes shared by customers with #Wishesdelivered raised money for several nonprofits such as Boys & Girls Club of America, The Salvation Army, and Toys for Tots.
+Apart from it, special wishes shared by customers with #Wishesdelivered raised money for several nonprofits such as the Boys & Girls Club of America, The Salvation Army, and Toys for Tots.

 2. Coca Cola – Make Someone Happy